Chapter 9: Back in action

 "'Can't do anything about it?'
 Don't give me that crap.
-You're just taking the easy way out," he said mockingly.
+You're just taking the easy way out," he mocked.
 "If you wanna help your little posse that badly, stop being a whiny bitch and find a way to get your powers back already."
 Ichigo clenched his jaw.
 He was five seconds away from grabbing Grimmjow's head and smashing it into a wall.
 "I already told you," he almost growled, "it's not that sim-"

 "WHO CARES?!"
 Grimmjow suddenly roared, making Ichigo flinch.
 "If you want your powers back that badly, then FIND A WAY!"
 He roughly shoved Ichigo, pushing him up against the wall.
 "Don't give me that 'it's impossible' bullshit," Grimmjow hissed.
 His eyes were fuming.
 The concept of personal space obviously wasn't something Grimmjow cared about very much: he was so up in Ichigo's face that if anyone saw them right now, it would probably look like they were making out... albeit in a rather violent manner.
 "If you say that, it just means you've already given up."
 Apparently having said what he wanted to say, Grimmjow gave Ichigo another harsh shove and stalked off back to his room.

 Gingerly rubbing his chest where Grimmjow had hit him, Ichigo watched him leave.
 He wanted to run after him, scream at him and beat his face to a bloody pulp, but his anger had reached a level where his brain no longer seemed capable of handling basic motor functions.
 By the time Ichigo could think somewhat coherently again, Grimmjow was already gone, and he was left alone in the hallway, shaking with rage.
 What Grimmjow said had certainly hit a nerve.
 He wanted nothing more than to walk right into that bastard's room and force him to eat those words, but Ichigo knew that would be counterproductive.
 Instead, he took some deep breaths to calm himself down.

 'Screw him,' Ichigo decided.
 Grimmjow just wasn't worth it.